workadaptive/content/_articles/front-row-seat-to-history.md

 Three months from now, Company A will have 4-5 solutions deployed.
 Company B will still be planning.

-The companies acting now are building capabilities while competitors plan.
+Companies acting now are building capabilities while competitors plan.

 ## Why I'm Writing This

-I'm watching something important happen and most people are missing it.
+I'm watching something shift and most people haven't noticed yet.

 Not hype.
 Observation.

 I'm in workshops with finance controllers who've never coded, watching them build production systems in days.
-It works.
-Reliably.
+The pattern's repeating.
+It works reliably.

 Most companies won't act until it's "proven."
 By then, competitors have head starts.

-September 2025 was the threshold crossing.
+September 2025 was when the models got reliable enough.
 November 2025 is when some companies are acting on it.

 ---